boersmamarcel/HadoopSingleNode/README.md

 HadoopSingleNode
 ================

-A single instance of Hadoop on Mac OS X. This is just for debugging your jar files easily.
+A single instance of Hadoop on Mac OS X.
+An easy way to debug your MapReduce programs.